 Many over-the-counter whitening products contain peroxide-based agents or abrasives that can erode tooth enamel over time.
 Natural alternatives offer a gentler way to clean and brighten your teeth without the risk of sensitivity or long-term enamel damage.
 They are also more accessible, affordable, and suitable for people with sensitive gums.

-Here are some tried-and-true natural solutions that can help you effectively reduce or remove black stains:
+Here are some tried-and-true natural solutions that offer healthy ways to remove stains and effectively reduce black marks from your teeth:

 Use these methods consistently, but always with care—overuse can lead to enamel weakening even with natural substances.